-The University of Colorado at Boulder conducted a study analyzing how the “spring forward” to daylight saving time brings a surge in fatal car crashes.
-After reviewing 732,000 crashes over two decades, researchers found that daylight saving time is associated with a 6% increase in fatal road-related incidents throughout the workweek (following the “spring forward” time change).
-It also found that the further west a person lives in their time zone, the higher their risk of being in a deadly crash is during that week.
+The University of Colorado at Boulder conducted a study analyzing the relationship between daylight saving time and the rise in fatal car crashes.
+After reviewing 732,000 crashes over two decades, researchers found that daylight saving time is associated with a 6% increase in fatal road-related incidents.
+These crashes occurred throughout the workweek following the “spring forward” time change.
+They also discovered that the further west a person lives in their time zone, the higher their risk of being in a deadly crash is during that week.

 “Prior to 2007, we saw the risk increase in April, and when daylight saving time moved to March, so did the risk increase,” said Celine Vetter, an assistant professor of integrative physiology.
 “That gave us even more confidence that the risk increase we observe is indeed attributable to the daylight saving time switch, and not something else.”